Table of Contents

 The Pleiades, also known as M45, is an open star cluster located in the constellation Taurus.
 It contains over 1,000 stars, including several bright blue stars that are visible to the naked eye.
 The cluster is relatively young, with an estimated age of 100 million years, and is located approximately 440 light years away from Earth.
 It is one of the nearest and brightest star clusters, making it a popular target for amateur and professional astronomers alike.

 The Pleiades is an open star cluster, meaning that it is not held together by a strong gravitational force.
-The stars stay together only because of their similar movement in relation to other celestial objects.
+The stars stay together only because of their similar movements in relation to other celestial objects.

 We can see the Pleiades star cluster with the naked eye because it is quite close to our planet, one of the closest of all the star clusters we know of.